hengamirah/agenticAIchatbot/README.md

 This repository contains two main components for the Vanna / Data Agent project:

-- `data_agent` — the Python backend (Data Agent, training utilities, and ADK middleware).
+- `copilot_backend` — the Python backend (Data Agent, training utilities, and ADK middleware).
+Go to repo here: https://github.com/hengamirah/copilot_backend
 - `copilot_frontend` — the Next.js frontend (copilot UI that connects to the backend).
+Go to repo here: https://github.com/hengamirah/copilot_frontend

 See the component README files for full details and commands: